Sadly, we have had to say goodbye to our current centre. We tried our very best to save this community asset but in the end it was out of our hands.

-Being a non-profit, this has hit hard on our financial means for sustaining social care projects.
-The wider implications of lockdown mean the future of the building itself is uncertain.
+Being a non-profit, the closure of our centre has hit hard on our financial means for sustaining social care projects.
+The wider implications of the pandemic mean our future is uncertain.

-Our current campaign #helpcavegrow, will allow continuation of our work in the community.
-More than this, it will help acquire a long term space with a fully functioning hostel to support the most vulnerable, and a multi-purpose hall and cafeteria to continue providing this safe space for years to come
+Our current campaign #rumiscavelegacy, will allow continuation of our work in the community.
+More than this, it will help maintain a fully functioning food bank and cafeteria to support the most vulnerable, and aid us in securing a new safe space we can once again call Rumi’s Cave

 All Zakat donations are handled with the greatest care to ensure they reach those eligible.